SkymanOne/SkymanOne.github.io/src/content/posts/formal-compiler/index.md

 Floating point numbers are encoded using the IEEE 754 standard.
 Variables are resolved by accessing concrete chunks and prepending them to the current piece of a stack.

 Enums are resolved by encoding them into a byte array of 2 uint64 integers where the first value indicates the index of the enum in the contract definition, and the other one corresponds to the variant's position.
-Binay operations (e.g. summation, subtraction) are emitted by pushing left and right values onto the stack before pushing the operation opcode.
+Binary operations (e.g. summation, subtraction) are emitted by pushing left and right values onto the stack before pushing the operation opcode.

 Moving to the complex operations, function calls are emitted similarly to the top-level call by pushing arguments onto the stack before the subroutine call.
 The most complex part is the handling of the storage-based operations.
 Currently, Folidity offers limited support for dynamically sized types (e.g. lists, strings, etc.).
 They are assumed to have a fixed capacity that is 512 bytes.
 Therefore, all types have a known size at the compile time.
 This is heavily used when encoding structures as a byte array that gets pushed to the storage.
 An example of the binary layout for the struct listed below demonstrates how any data structures can be encoded.